JonJala/mtag/README.md

 1. Read the wiki, especially the tutorial and FAQ pages
 2. Read the desciption of the method in the paper listed below

-If that doesn't prove to be enlightening, then feel free to [XXX contact us](mailto:maghzian@nber.org).
+If that doesn't prove to be enlightening, then feel free to [contact us](mailto:maghzian@nber.org).
 The more information you provide about your problem, the more helpful we can be!

 ### Citation

 If you use the `mtag` software or methodology, please cite:

-Turley, et. al. MTAG: Multi-Trait Analysis of GWAS. bioRxiv doi <https://doi.org/10.1101/118810>
+Turley, et. al. MTAG: Multi-Trait Analysis of GWAS. bioRxiv doi: <https://doi.org/10.1101/118810>.

 ### License

-This project is licensed under
+This project is licensed under GNU General Public License v3.

 ### Authors